ramoncunha/ramoncunha/README.md

 ### I'm Ramon!

-- 💼 Working as full stack developer at Afferolab
+- 💼 Working as full stack developer at Inter, the best digital bank in Brazil.
 - 🚀 My stack is basically Java.
 I also known a bit of C#, JavaScript, Python.
 - 🌱 I'm currently learning about Spring Framework.